 Lady Lake, FL 32159

 The AMAC Foundation is a nonprofit 501(c)(3) organization registered in the State of Florida.
-Your contribution may be tax deductible…contact your financial adviser for more information.
-Once accepted by the Foundation, all donations are non-refundable.
-Please note that once donations are accepted by our Foundation, they are not refundable.
+Your contribution is tax deductible to the extent allowable under current laws…contact your financial adviser for more information.

-AThe Foundation provides valuable education and insight into Social Security benefit options and health care options to its constituency.
-Although the Foundation is in its formative stage, service to America’s mature citizens has already begun.
+The Foundation provides valuable education and insight into Social Security benefit options and health care options to its constituency.
 Operation of the Social Security Report and Medicare Report websites is underway, providing breaking news on critical issues as a service to Congressional offices and concerned citizens, along with questions and answers on a variety of Social Security issues.
-In addition, the Foundation’s staff has been augmented with Certified Social Security Advisors to provide research and counseling on behalf of the Foundation’s constituency.
+In addition, the Foundation’s staff now boasts seven accredited Social Security Advisors to provide research and counseling on behalf of the Foundation’s constituency.

-For a more complete answer to this FAQ, consult the Foundation’s Annual Reports, available via the AMAC Foundation Resources page
+For a more complete answer to this FAQ, consult the Foundation’s Annual Reports, available via the the Resources page on this website.

 Another compounding factor is the belief that many Americans have that Social Security will face bankruptcy in their lifetimes; consequently, they may make uninformed decisions based on either false information or bad assumptions.